diazoxide (Oral route)

 - For oral dosage forms (capsules or suspension):

 - Newborn babies and infants—Dose is based on body weight and must be determined by your doctor.
-At first, the usual dose is 3.3 mg per kg (1.5 mg per pound) of body weight every eight hours.
-Then, your doctor may increase the dose to 8 to 15 mg per kg (3.6 to 6.8 mg per pound) of body weight a day.
-This dose may be divided into two or three doses.
+The starting dose is usually 8 to 15 mg per kg of body weight, divided into two or three doses, taken every 8 to 12 hours.
+Your doctor may increase your dose as needed and tolerated.

 If you miss a dose of diazoxide, take it as soon as possible.
 However, if it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not double doses.